Frequently Asked Questions

 What's this gonna cost?

-Prices range based on the clients' food preferences, ages of children, etc. Overall, the cost of having a personal chef will be similar to the cost of eating at restaurants.
-If you live on lamb chops and filet mignon, you're going to pay more.
-If you let me cook some filling, delicious vegetarian food at least once per week, you'll get a little discount.
-And if meat's just not your "thing," and you want all vegetarian meals, you'll pay even less.
-There are huge benefits to going vegetarian, cost being just one.
-I can work within many different budgets (to a point).
+Prices range based on the clients' food preferences, ages of children, etc. Overall, the cost of having a personal chef will be similar to the cost of eating at a nice restaurant and tipping.
+If you prefer halibut and filet mignon over cod and chicken thighs, you're going to pay more.
 If you're willing to let me get creative with my menu, I am more than likely able to make this work while staying within your budget.

 All that being said, the most common plan is a 5 x 4 plan, which includes 5 entrees, 4 servings each.
-Entrees typically come with 2 sides (with the exception of some "one-dish" meals).
-A 5 x 4 plan typically ranges in cost from $400 - $550, depending on individulal preferences.
+Entrees come with 1-2 complimentary sides (with the exception of some "one-dish" meals).
+A 5 x 4 plan typically ranges in cost from $600 - $750, depending on individulal preferences and serving sizes.